NeuromatchAcademy/course-content/projects/README.md

     4. 10 min: After some period of discussion in tentative groups, allow students to reshuffle their project preferences.
 Rebalance groups if needed.
     5. Continued discussion.
        * Mentors may be scheduled for various 30-min windows during this day, depending on availability.
 Breaks can be scheduled as needed, but be mindful of mentor times.

+* **Project Day 4** — Refinement
+   1. 2 hour: Unstructured project time within groups.
+Help the students refine their projects.
+Ask leading questions: how do the data set and analyses help answer the questions?
+What might be possible confounds?
+   2. 1 hour: Groups write short proposal (<1 page, format to be determined).
+      * The scientific question
+      * Brief scientific background
+      * Data set (used to select mentors!)
+      * Proposed analyses
+      * Theoretical predictions
+      * Possible alternative outcomes
+      * Controls
+      * What would results mean if predictions were true?

+**Project mentors will be selected algorithmically over the weekend between Project Day 4 and 5.**

+* **Project days 5-13** (Week Two and Three): Implement

+  * Check in with each project every day for at least 30 min.
+  * Evaluate social functioning of group, make sure students are working well and talking together
+  * Ask students to summarize progress
+  * Give coding advice if needed and possible
+  * Direct students to Neurostars

 ### **Week Two and Three**
 During weeks two and three, the students will work in their project groups and you and the Mentor will alternate in providing support, guidance and discussions.
 As a TA, you should encourage the students to explore, understand and develop their projects, but also make sure they don’t get lost.
 You should also help them stay on track by trying to keep them from pursuing paths that are too difficult for the allotted time or that seem like dead ends.
 Remember, this is about the experience, not producing a publication-worthy project.
 All groups must finish their projects by the end of curriculum day 4 of the final week.
 The students will make a 10min project presentation + recording for presentations and virtual ‘poster session’.